ArthiaCarnation/ArthiaCarnation/README.md

 <p align="center">
    <img width="450"src= "https://github.com/user-attachments/assets/3b68f398-0a7f-4eee-a857-3e41f90c5f75" alt =![1000909915]>
   <p align="center">
-   A BRIDE GUYSSS , rendering went insane  ILL FIX HER BODY OKAY PLSS IT LOOKS SO WRONG genshin face makes her look like a kid, HER LEGS LOOK FAT
+   A BRIDE GUYSSS , rendering went insane  ILL FIX HER BODY OKAY PLSS IT LOOKS SO WRONG genshin face makes her look like a kid, 104:44 hours..😢
 </p>
                <p align="center">
                GREAT THANKS TO XENE for animating her symbol above and my brother to ai this ( only wips are showed here and since Arthia is finished it will be a surpised when i upload it on tiktok)